We revisit technology’s past to prepare children for their future, cognitively, intellectually and creatively.

 To that end we publish Paleotronic Magazine, which features articles on a number of historical topics and the technology behind them from the Moon landing to the invention of Television, various computing architectures and video-game consoles and more, and interviews with tech luminaries such as Apple’s Steve Wozniak and ZX Spectrum designer Richard Altwasser.

-We also organise events such as GORF: The Great Oz Retro-Technology Festival and develop software such as the microM8 3D Apple II emulator, which makes vintage software more accessible to a modern, younger audience.
+We also develop software such as the microM8 3D Apple II emulator, which makes vintage software more accessible to a modern, younger audience.
+Our mission is to ensure early computing languages, electronic technologies and their histories become a prominent part of K-6 education in Australia

 We are also developing a “roadshow” featuring various functional electronic artifacts including computers, video-game consoles, handheld electronic games, audio and video equipment and others to display at conventions, conferences and as temporary exhibits in larger museums.
 Eventually, we would like to open a permanent public facility in Victoria.